sass/dart-sass/lib/src/embedded/README.md

 ## Worker Communication and Management

-The way Dart VM launches lightweight isolates versus Node.js launches worker threads are very different.

-In Dart VM, the lightweight isolates share program structures like loaded libraries, classes, functions, etc., even including JIT optimized code.
+The way the Dart VM launches lightweight isolates is very different from how Node.js launches worker threads.
+In the Dart VM, the lightweight isolates share program structures like loaded libraries, classes, functions, and so on, even including JIT optimized code.
 This allows main isolate to spawn child isolate with a reference to the entry point function.

 ```
 ┌─────────────────┐                                                    ┌─────────────────┐